-The timing of the camshaft is all operated through the cambelt (or timing belt) which is synchronised with the movement of the crankshaft.
-This means that the timing of the valves opening is bang on with the engine’s cycle, avoiding any valve or cylinder damage due to mistiming.
+The timing of the camshaft is operated via the cambelt or timing belt, which is synchronised with the movement of the engine.
+The valve opens in time with the engine’s cycle, avoiding any valve or cylinder damage due to mistiming.

-While a SOHC system has a camshaft that completes both the intake and exhaust stroke valve movements, a DOHC system has two camshafts above each bank of cylinders – an intake camshaft and an exhaust camshaft.
-So in an inline four-cylinder engine with a SOHC, there would simply be a single camshaft in the engine’s head.
-But in a V8 with SOHC, there would be two camshafts overall (one on each side of the V).
+A SOHC system completes the intake and exhaust cycle using a single camshaft, whereas a DOHC system features two camshafts: one for intake and another for exhaust.
+An inline four-cylinder engine with a SOHC would use a single camshaft in the engine’s head, but an engine such as a V8 would use two camshafts overall (one on each side of the V).

-The crank pins are dimensioned and positioned to allow for each cylinder to travel from Top Dead Centre to Bottom Dead Centre and back, transmitting that reciprocating movement into the shaft’s rotation.
-The connection between the pistons and the crankpins is through connecting rods, whose ‘big ends’ connect onto the crank pins.
+The crankpins are positioned to allow each cylinder to travel from Top Dead Centre to Bottom Dead Centre and back, transmitting the movement into the shaft’s rotation.
+The connection between the pistons and the crankpins is through rods connected to the crankpins.

 Most of an engine’s power losses occur in the crankshaft area through heat, vibration, noise and friction.
 In an effort to minimise power losses, engineers try to shorten a crankshaft’s length as much as possible.
 This is one of the reasons why V-shaped engines grew in popularity compared to in-line engines, as they use a relatively small and controllable crankshaft setup to minimise power losses.

 Camshafts and crankshafts are crucial for an engine’s cycle as they are used in the inlet stroke and the exhaust stroke, keeping the different mechanical processes of each cycle in perfect harmony through their belted connection.
 They may seem like machined billets of steel, but they play an essential role in providing power to a vehicle’s wheels.